ROSE BRIGADE

 We always begin with the twin rose beds, “Mr. Hale” and “Mr. Lincoln,” near Edward Everett Hale’s statue (the one with the hat) near the center Charles Street entrance.
 Then to the two larger beds, first going to “Tiffany” in the quadrant bounded by Arlington and Boylston Streets and concluding at “Peace,” also known as the “Ether” Bed, in the Arlington/Beacon Street quadrant.

-China Altman, our brigade leader since 1988, says: “Try it and see if it makes you happy.
+In the words of China Altman, one of the original founders of the brigade, “Try it and see if it makes you happy.
 No guilt, no meetings, and one party once a year.
 I’ve always found it a particular privilege to take care of the roses here.
 We garden in the middle of a great city, rewarded by talking with passersby and greeted constantly by beautiful roses as they bloom throughout the summer in their own way, unique in the world.”

 MORE INFORMATION